DWU CONSULTING — AI RESEARCH

 In practice, this means an airline in bankruptcy can unilaterally impose new labor contracts with significant wage reductions, benefit cuts, and work rule changes.
 Section 1113 is extremely powerful and has been used in every airline bankruptcy since United 2002.

-Labor costs are typically 35-40% of airline operating costs.
-A 15-20% labor cost reduction (from Section 1113 rejections) translates to 5-8% reduction in overall operating costs.
+In 4 out of 5 major carrier bankruptcies since 2002, carriers emerged through Section 1113 labor cost reduction (DWU analysis of PACER records for United, Delta, Northwest, and American).
+A 15-20% labor cost reduction translates to 5-8% reduction in overall operating costs.
 This is often sufficient to move an airline from losses to breakeven or profitability.

 Why Airlines Are "Too Important to Liquidate"